-SECTIONS • This course consists of only one section (see TABLE 1 for course registration numbers [CRNs].)
-This section is completely independent of any other sections that might be offered this quarter.
+SECTIONS • This course is divided into two sections (see TABLE 1 for course registration numbers [CRNs].)
+Once you enroll in a particular section, you must attend only that section for the duration of the quarter.
+Both sections are completely independent of any other sections offered this quarter.

 CLASS PERIODS • This course is divided into a lecture and a lab.
 Only one grade is assigned for lecture and lab combined, so the lecture and lab cannot be taken separately under any circumstances, since doing so would violate articulation agreements with other institutions.
+This means that, even if you only need to complete the lecture to satisfy your transfer requirements, or even if you have previously taken the lab at De Anza, you are still required to complete the lab this quarter.